Municipal Accommodation Tax (MAT)

 Who authorized Huntsville Municipal Accommodation Tax Association to collect the new tax?
 Why Town of Huntsville elected this corporation to collect the tax instead of doing this itself?
 Was there a public tender for this contract to collect taxes?

-Serguei Kornienko asked over 4 years ago
+Serguei Kornienko asked about 5 years ago

 Thank you for your question, Huntsville Municipal Accommodation Tax Association does not collect the new tax, 70% of the money the Town receives through the program is allocated to the Association.